doyu/tflm_hello_world/README.md

 This time, we'll add training part as WebApp (e.g. [streamlist](https://streamlit.io/)) as Cloud ML.
 [This blog](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) helps to implement the following.

-1. Train "Hello world" with Jupyter notebook (JN) as instructed in TFLm webpage, recommended to all.
+1. Train "Hello world" with Jupyter notebook (JN) as instructed in TFLm website, recommended to all.
 2. Convert the above training JN to a WebApp with streamlit
-3. Run a WebApp container in docker-compose(?)
+3. Put WebApp in a container with Hello, connecting via simple TCP via [netcat](https://quickref.me/nc)
-4. Run a "Hello world" container in docker-compose
+4. Put WebApp and Hello respectively in a container within docker-compose
-5. Let a "Hello world" container send data to a WebApp container via simple UDP? (e.g. [netcat-> a CSV file or FIFO?](https://www.digitalocean.com/community/tutorials/how-to-use-netcat-to-establish-and-test-tcp-and-udp-connections))
+   - Let a "Hello world" container send data to a WebApp container via simple TCP via [netcat](https://quickref.me/nc)
-6. Observe "Hello world" predictions on a WebApp CUI(?)
-7. Display "Hello world" prediction on a WebApp GUI at realtime?
+7. Observe & display "Hello world" prediction on WebApp GUI at real time
 8. Add acceptance test & coverage for the above
 9. make sure Dockerization of the above all, except JN. (docker-compose?)
 10. Hook a PR in CI / CD with Github workflow